Teichlab/TissueTag/README.md

 When using a local machine the `show` function from bokeh should work with:
 `show(app,notebook_url='localhost:8888')`

-when using a farm job with an interactive jupyter lab or jupyter notebook you should use this:
+When running on farm, you need to set the port (e.g., 5011) you are using to get it plot properly in the correct place. when using a farm job with an interactive jupyter lab or jupyter notebook you should use this:
 `show(app,notebook_url=f'{socket.gethostname()}:'+host)`
 where `host` is your port number e.g. 5011